thenexthub/Codira/docs/ABI/Mangling.rst

 These references will be introduced by a control character in the range `\x01` ... `\x1F`, which indicates the kind of symbolic reference, followed by some number of arbitrary bytes *which may include null bytes*.
-Code that processes mangled names out of Swift binaries needs to be aware of symbolic references in order to properly terminate strings; a null terminator may be part of a symbolic reference.
+Code that processes mangled names out of Codira binaries needs to be aware of symbolic references in order to properly terminate strings; a null terminator may be part of a symbolic reference.